oxsecurity/megalinter/docs/descriptors/python_pylint.md

     --from-stdin        Interpret the stdin as a python script, whose filename needs to be passed as the module_or_package argument.
     --py-version=<py_version>
-                        Min Python version to use for version dependend checks.
+                        Minimum Python version to use for version dependent checks.
 Will default to the version used to run pylint. [current: 3.9]